agorapulse/grails-aws-sdk/README.md

 The AWS SDK Plugin allows your [Grails](http://grails.org) application to use the [Amazon Web Services](http://aws.amazon.com/) infrastructure services.

+The aim is to provide a lightweight **amazonWebService** Grails service wrapper around the official[AWS SDK for Java](http://aws.amazon.com/sdkforjava/).

-It uses the official [AWS SDK for Java](http://aws.amazon.com/sdkforjava/), which provides a Java API for AWS infrastructure services, making it even easier for developers to build applications that tap into the cost-effective, scalable, and reliable AWS cloud.
+The [AWS SDK for Java](http://aws.amazon.com/sdkforjava/) provides a Java API for AWS infrastructure services, making it even easier for developers to build applications that tap into the cost-effective, scalable, and reliable AWS cloud.

-Using the SDK, developers can build solutions for Amazon Simple Storage Service (Amazon S3), Amazon Elastic Compute Cloud (Amazon EC2), Amazon SimpleDB, and more.

-**AWS SDK Grails Plugin** provides :
+The Grails plugin handles :

-* **amazonWebService** - A lightweight service wrapper around the [AWS SDK for Java](http://aws.amazon.com/sdkforjava/) to easily access AWS services clients.
+* convenient Grails configuration/management of all AWS API clients for each AWS region,
+* easy access to all AWS API java clients through the **amazonWebService** Grails service wrapper.

 # Installation